 Services

 This operation began to be carried out in the year 2002.
-In the year 2005, the sample was increased in order to disseminate regional data, and as of January 2009 SSAI provides information in NACE Rev.2.
+In the year 2005, the sample was expanded in order to disseminate regional data, and as of January 2009 SSAI provides information in NACE Rev.2.

-The historical series begin in January, 2002 except the correspondents to the activities 58 of NACE Rev.2 (Publishing activities), 59 of NACE Rev.2 (Motion picture, video and television programme activities, sounds recording and music publishing), 60 of the NACE Rev.2 (Radio and television programming and broadcasting activities) and the general indexes of occupation of the autonomous communities that begin in January, 2005.
+The historical series begin in January, 2002 except the correspondents to the activities 58 of NACE Rev.2 (Publishing activities), 59 of NACE Rev.2 (Motion picture, video and television programme activities, sounds recording and music publishing), 60 of the NACE Rev.2 (Radio and television programming and broadcasting activities) and the general indeces of occupation of the autonomous communities that begin in January, 2005.
 Activities 68, 702, 77 and Real Estate Activities began in January 2021.

 3.9.
 Base period